Dotnet-Boxed/Templates/Docs/API.md

 - **Title** - The name of the project which determines the assembly product name.
 If the Swagger feature is enabled, shows the title on the Swagger UI.
 - **Description** - A description of the project which determines the assembly description.
 If the Swagger feature is enabled, shows the description on the Swagger UI.
 - **Author** - The name of the author of the project which determines the assembly author and copyright information.
+- **EditorConfig** - Add a .editorconfig file to set a fixed code style.
+- **GitIgnore** - Add a .gitignore file to stop Git from checking in temporary files.
+- **ReadMe** - Add a README.md markdown file describing the project.
 - **TreatWarningsAsErrors** - Treat warnings as errors.
 - **HttpPort** - Port number to use for the HTTP endpoint in launchSettings.json.
 - **HttpsPort** - Port number to use for the HTTPS endpoint in launchSettings.json.